awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

   1. Save the file, and then open a new command line session before you attempt to connect again\.

-  You can also use this approach if you want to use the credential helper for AWS CodeCommit when connecting to AWS CodeCommit repositories and another credential management system when connecting to other hosted repositories, such as GitHub repositories\.
+  You can also use this approach if you want to use the credential helper for AWS CodeCommit when you connect to AWS CodeCommit repositories and another credential management system when you connect to other hosted repositories, such as GitHub repositories\.

-  To reset which credential helper is used as the default, you can use the \-\-system option instead of \-\-global or \-\-local when running the git config command\.
+  To reset which credential helper is used as the default, you can use the \-\-system option instead of \-\-global or \-\-local when you run the git config command\.
 + If you are using Git credentials on a Windows computer, you can try to work around any RFC noncompliance issues by including your Git credential user name as part of the connection string\.
 For example, to work around the issue and clone a repository named *MyDemoRepo* in the US East \(Ohio\) region:

   ```
   git clone https://Your-Git-Credential-Username@git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
   ```
 **Note**
-This approach will not work if you have an `@` character in your Git credentials username\.
-You must URL encode \(also known as URL escaping or [percent\-encoding](https://en.wikipedia.org/wiki/Percent-encoding)\) the character before it will work\.
+This approach does not work if you have an `@` character in your Git credentials user name\.
+You must URL\-encode \(also known as URL escaping or [percent\-encoding](https://en.wikipedia.org/wiki/Percent-encoding)\) the character before it will work\.